 Following that, you should look for nylon string or classical guitars to play and practice on.
 This is because nylon strings are softer and easier to play with.
 They also have significantly less tension on the guitar neck, making them a viable solution.

-Finally, shorten the duration of your practice sessions.
+You could also shorten the duration of your practice sessions.
 This will allow you ample time to recover and, because you will be spending less time on the strings, it will also help with the pain.

 How to treat your fingers if they are sore?